 Being a charity can have many advantages.
 Already we are benefiting financially from the Gift Aid scheme where we are able to reclaim the tax paid on donations.
 In 2004, Hampshire County Council made a small grant towards the restoration of 708.
 As we have a unique collection of ex KAMS buses and coaches, our next aim is attain museum status.
-At the 2004 running day we launched our new mobile information unit to explain the work of FoKAB and the history of KAMS.
+At our 2004 Running Day we launched our new mobile information unit to explain the work of FoKAB and the history of KAMS.

 Preserving the past takes both time and money.
-This where you can help by becoming a member!
-We hold regular working sessions on the vehicles in Winchester on Tuesday afternoon and evenings and all day Saturday.
+This where you can help by becoming a member or by making a donation!
+We hold regular working sessions on the vehicles near Winchester on Tuesday afternoon and evenings and all day Saturday.

-You will certainly see our buses and coaches at our annual running day which used to be on New Year's Day, but we are planning to make the first Bank Holiday in May our new date.
-On the event, the Public have the chance to ride on many of them.
-We also take them to other running days and rallies in southern England.
+You will certainly see our buses and coaches at The Original King Alfred Buses Running Day which used to be on New Year's Day, but is now on the first Bank Holiday in May.
+On this day, the public have the chance to ride on many of them.
+We also take them to other running days and rallies in southern England, whilst on 1st January each year we continue to organise a smaller event featuring up to five vehicles.
 We also try to show them at other local events.